The Royal Oak Photo

 Bill was too young for the duration of the war to serve in it and he would go on to have his own family, living in one of the 1938 council houses in Cartersfield Lane.

 Fred was called up to the Army Service Corps in 1916 with the rank of Driver.
 Later he was transferred to the newly-formed Royal Air Force in 1918.
-The Nutting family lived only a few doors away from he Oak.
+The Nutting family lived next door to the Oak and the house is called The Nuttings.

 Fred and Bill were lifelong friends and both played for Lynn Cricket Club in the 1930s.